Stay Informed!

 Did you know that every day, 27 Canadians are diagnosed with a brain tumour?
 Learn more facts about brain tumours.

-• Brain tumours are the leading cause of solid cancer death in children under the age of 20, now surpassing acute lymphoblastic leukemia.
+• Brain tumours are the leading cause of solid cancer death in children under the age of 20.
 They are the third leading cause of solid cancer death in young adults ages 20-39.

-• Brain tumours in children are different from those in adults and are often treated differently.
-Although as many as 60% of children with brain tumours will survive, they are often left with long-term side effects.
+• Brain tumours in children are different from those in adults and are often treated differently, with long-term effects commonly seen in children.

 • Enhancing the quality of life for people with brain tumours requires access to quality specialty care, clinical trials, follow-up care and rehabilitative services.

-• In May 2019, the Brain Tumour Registry of Canada was launched.
-Accurate data will help researchers understand the disease and improve treatment for those affected.
+• The Brain Tumour Registry of Canada provides accurate data which helps researchers understand the disease and improve treatment for those affected.

 Brain Tumour Facts